Eckman History, Family Crest & Coats of Arms

 The surname Eckman was first found in Bavaria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.

-Important Dates for the Eckman family
+Early History of the Eckman family

 This web page shows only a small excerpt of our Eckman research.
 Another 159 words (11 lines of text) covering the years 1103, 1108, 1486, 1543, 1760, 1792, and 1854 are included under the topic Early Eckman History in all our PDF Extended History products and printed products wherever possible.